 From the Coalition: “In general, we have found that concise, straightforward writing is often the best for college essays, and that good essays are often 300 to 400 words in length.
 While there is no perfect length for an essay, most application readers find college essays are rarely improved when they are longer than 500 to 550 words, and we strongly recommend you stay within that limit.
 For more information on specific application requirements, please consult the website for each institution to which you are applying, as requirements often vary.”

-The prompts for the 2019-20 application years are:
+The prompts are:

 - Tell a story from your life, describing an experience that either demonstrates your character or helped to shape it.

 - Describe a time when you made a meaningful contribution to others in which the greater good was your focus.
 Discuss the challenges and rewards of making your contribution.

 - Has there been a time when you’ve had a long-cherished or accepted belief challenged?
 How did you respond?
 How did the challenge affect your beliefs?

 - What is the hardest part of being a teenager now?
 What’s the best part?
 What advice would you give a younger sibling or friend (assuming they would listen to you)?

 - Submit an essay on a topic of your choice.

 Natural disasters and emergency situations like the COVID-19 pandemic have impacted the lives of many students and their families.
 While entirely optional, you may share information here regarding how any of these events have affected you or your family circumstances.

 Check all of the following that apply to you: